obynio/kobopatch-config/README.md

 4. Run `./kobopatch.sh`.
 5. Move the `KoboRoot.tgz` to the `.kobo` folder on your kobo and trigger the update.

+## Effects to investigate

+* When assigning `affiliate=RakutenBooks` in `affiliate.conf` you can manage to skip the affiliate logo on bootscreen and skip firmware upgrades.

 ## Includes

 On top of the firmware tweaks, the image also contains these mods: